-As a video business, one of your biggest investments and most important differentiators is your library of entertainment.
+As a subscription video business, one of your biggest investments and most important differentiators is your library of entertainment.
 One of the most interesting and valuable ways to look at your service is through the lens of how subscribers engage with your library.

 This week we’re launching a brand new KPI page to focus on Content Engagement, designed to complement the service-level engagement metrics already in the Wicket Scorecard.